Tutorial for creating an Assessment, selecting a template, and modifying challenges, questions, and settings

 Note: Regardless of how you create an assessment, you can always modify the title, settings, add or remove challenges, and add or remove multiple choice and open-ended questions.

-After you've selected a templated or created an empty screening assessment, you can begin to modify or configure the assessment.
+After you've selected a templated or created an empty Assessment, you can begin to modify or configure the assessment.
 You can also rename the assessment and add it to workspaces.

 - Candidate options: You can modify settings to allow candidates to redo their code after submission, see their results upon submission, automatically expire the assessment link, and set a custom landing page to redirect candidates to after they complete an assessment.

-- Plagiarism options: You can enable candidates to search Google for help right from the code editor and can mask the title of the challenge to make it more difficult to find solutions online.
+- Cheating prevention: You can enable candidates to search Google for help right from the code editor and can mask the title of the challenge to make it more difficult to find solutions online.

 - Language options: You can modify the languages that any algorithmic code challenges can be completed in.
 This will not impact language-specific challenges that are part of your assessment.